Lavine420/alx-system_engineering-devops/0x00-shell_basics/README.md

-list all files incl hidden
+read all in numerical order incl hidden